-This course focuses on patient in crisis requiring complex nursing care.
-Content will be arranged in physiologic, self-concept, role function, and interdependent modes.
+This course focuses on patients in crisis requiring complex nursing care.
+Content will be arranged in concepts related to oxygenation, nutrition, elimination, activity and rest, protection, sensing, fluid and electrolytes, neurologic and endocrine function.
+Pharmacology and QSEN concepts of patient-centered care, teamwork and collaboration, evidence-based practice, quality improvement, safety, and informatics, will be integrated throughout the course.
 It will include Child Health Nursing.
-Emphasis will be placed on managing nursing care for multiple patients, delegation and assumption of leadership role.
-Pharmacology will be integrated throughout the course.
-Co-requisite: NSG-210, BIO-250, PSY-260.
+Emphasis will be placed on managing nursing care for multiple patients, delegation and assumption of a leadership role.
+4 credit hours Theory and 5 credit hours Clinical (1:3.75).
+Theory 4 hours per week, Clinical 15 hours per week.
+Pre-requisites: HUM-101, PSY-260, BIO-250, ENG-112.